SysKitTeam/docs-monitor/get-to-know-syskit-monitor/backstage-screen/help-screen.md

 ## Customer Experience Improvement Program

-In SysKit Monitor, the **Customer Experience Improvement Program** is, by default, enabled.
+In Syskit Monitor, the **Customer Experience Improvement Program** is, by default, enabled.
 However, you can disable it if you do not want to participate in the program.
-We use the program to improve SysKit Monitor features.
+We use the program to improve Syskit Monitor features.

-When you exit the SysKit Monitor application, we gather the minimum amount of data about feature usage to see which SysKit Monitor features our customers use the most, so we can make them even better.
+When you exit the Syskit Monitor application, we gather the minimum amount of data about feature usage to see which Syskit Monitor features our customers use the most, so we can make them even better.

 {% hint style="warning" %}
 **Please note!**